raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

-**How to ...**: if you need a reminder about how to create your sprite's movement when it bounces on the edge of the Stage, choose one of the patterns below as a starting point.
+Now start making your sprite move.
+If you need a reminder about how to create your sprite's movement when it bounces on the edge of the Stage then click the **How to ...** below.

-If you know which block to use then move to the next step.

 --- collapse ---
 ---